-Laindon Trivia: Did you know British actress Joan Sims from Carry On fame’s father was Laindon’s Station Master when she was growing up in the town.
+Laindon trivia: Did you know Carry On actress Joan Sims' father was Laindon’s Station Master when she was growing up in the town?

 Laindon Ticket Office is open 05:15-22:00 Monday to Friday and 06:15-21:00 Saturday and Sunday.
-Self-service ticket machines for purchasing on the day and pre purchased tickets are available.
+Self-service ticket machines for purchasing tickets on the day and pre purchased tickets are available.
 Oyster ticket Machines are not available.

 Assistance and Access

 Step free access is available from street level to all platforms at Laindon Station.
-Accessible ticket machines and an induction loop is available for the hard of hearing.
+Accessible ticket machines and an induction loop are available for the hard of hearing.
 National key toilets are available on Platform 3.
 Laindon Station is committed to providing the best service to meet all our clients’ needs.
 If you require assistance for your journey please call us 24hr a day on 03457 444422 at least four hours before you travel.

 Get to the station the eco way and lock up your bike safely with 48 cycle racks available outside the Laindon train station entrance.

 Laindon is a green town – there are many woods, parks and open fields to enjoy.
-If you want to discover more about the wildlife that inhabits this area pay a visit to Langdon Visitor Centre.
+If you want to discover more about the wildlife that inhabits this area, pay a visit to Langdon Visitor Centre.
 Children will have a ball running around the woodland looking for butterflies and birds.
-Golf is a popular past time at Dunton Hills Family Golf Centre and Langdon Hills Golf and Country Club are only a short distance away.
+Golf is a popular past time at Dunton Hills Family Golf Centre, and Langdon Hills Golf and Country Club is only a short distance away.

 Drinks and Dining

 Close by are Eastgate and Westgate shopping centres, where a plethora of high street favourites can be found.

-Retroville is a local bar just a short walk for the Laindon train station.
-Close by is the Festival Leisure Park which has a bowling alley, cinema and a large night club complex.
+Retroville is a local bar just a short walk from Laindon station.
+Close by is the Festival Leisure Park, which has a bowling alley, cinema and a large night club complex.